Amelia Island Concours d'Elegance: Events

 Each year's Amelia Island Concours honors an outstanding person from motorsports, a featured marque (manufacturer) and/or theme, plus judging and awards for each class of the Field of Dreams, the showcase exhibition.
-Events have included a golf tournament, automobile auctions, art and fashion shows, dinners with honored guests, silent auctions of memorabilia, charity raffles and autograph sessions.
+Events have included a golf tournament, automobile auctions, art and fashion shows, dinners with honored guests, silent auctions of memorabilia, charity raffles, and autograph sessions.
 The top concours awards are the Best of Show Concours d'Elegance and the Best of Show Concours de Sport.
 Additionally, there are various corporate awards, vehicle class awards, and special awards such as the People's Choice award.

-Entrants submit an application for each car, and the Concours field is selected from each year's pool of applicants.
+Entrants submit an application for each car, and the concours field is selected from each year's pool of applicants.
 Vehicles newer than 1974 models are normally not eligible to enter, and vehicle participation is by invitation only.
 Many collectors spend years and hundreds of thousands of dollars purchasing and restoring a car in hopes of being chosen.
-Once a car is accepted to the Concours, it cannot again be entered in the event for five years, with three exceptions; the ownership of the car has changed, the car has been restored, or if the featured marque is obscure, the Concours car selection committee can reach out to invite cars of varying restoration quality—or cars that have previously been entered in the Concours—in order to provide a healthy representation of the marque for exhibition.
+Once a car is accepted to the Concours, it cannot again be entered in the event for five years, with three exceptions: if the ownership of the car has changed, the car has been restored, or if the featured marque is obscure, the Concours car selection committee can reach out to invite cars of varying restoration quality—or cars that have previously been entered in the Concours—in order to provide a healthy representation of the marque for exhibition.

 Most of the owners display their cars because they want everyone who appreciates style and beauty to see their project.
 Most view the weekend as a social gathering rather than a special interest event.
 The organizers attempt to invite vehicles from varying time periods so that spectators who prefer a certain style of car will always find several examples to examine.
 Many of the competing cars are valued in the hundreds of thousands of dollars, with some worth millions.
-For this reason, along with its setting and amenities, the Amelia Island Concours is considered one of the premier concours in the world.
+For this reason, along with its setting and amenities, the Amelia Island Concours is considered one of the premier concourses in the world.